 Across 142 countries, people who regularly eat with others report feeling happier, more supported, and less lonely.
 Cooking for someone, or alongside someone, changes the emotional texture of the whole experience.

-If you eat most meals solo, that's worth acknowledging — one in four Americans ate every meal alone on a single day in 2023, a 53% increase since 2003.
-Even a phone call during prep, or a shared meal once a week, can shift the kitchen from a place of isolation to one of connection.
+If you eat most meals solo, that's worth acknowledging - one in four Americans ate every meal alone on a single day in 2023, a 53% increase since 2003.
+Even a phone call while you chop, or one shared meal a week, can turn the kitchen from a lonely room into a shared one.

 Close the Kitchen With a Small Ritual